imagej/imagej.github.io/pages/Debugging_Exercises.md

 After marking the last commit good or bad, bisect will print out the first bad commit.
 You can use `git bisect reset` to finish bisecting.

-{% capture includecontent %} What is the first bad commit that you identified with `git bisect`? |
+{% include expandingsidebox-right content='What is the first bad commit that you identified with `git bisect`? |

     commit 3102e5620a61978b52a733a0733c83899aeddc66
     Author: Mark Hiner <hinerm@gmail.com>